Vietnam.vn - Nền tảng quảng bá Việt Nam

 Quang noodles products of Ms. Hue's facility have been exported to Korea (Photo: Ngo Linh).

 In addition to the mindset of constantly improving products, Ms. Hue shared that to be more accepted by the market, she both relied on her 30 years of professional experience in making Quang noodles and applied new technology to improve productivity.
-Especially, the products ensure quality and food hygiene and safety.
+Especially, the products ensure quality and food safety.

 Sharing her upcoming plans, Ms. Hue expressed her desire to expand the market with a production facility near industrial parks, where there are many consumers of the facility's products.
 In particular, Ms. Hue dreams of exporting more Quang noodles, since Quang noodles have been exported to Korea.